Steem-FOSSbot/steem-fossbot-voter/docs/installation.md

 If you set an email address, when the bot runs for the first time after server restart, it you will get a notification.
 Otherwise, you can visit this settings page again after an hour to confirm the script was run, as it shows the last time the scheduler was activated here.

+#### Note, Scheduler is "best effort"

+The Heroku Scheduler add-on is a "best effort" service and may not run every time it is supposed to.

+From their docs:

+> Scheduler is a “best effort” service, meaning that execution is expected but not guaranteed.
+Scheduler is known to occasionally (but rarely) miss the execution of scheduled jobs.
+If scheduled jobs are a critical component of your application, it is recommended to run a custom clock process instead for more reliability, control, and visibility.

+In my experience it is _quite_ reliable but it does miss the occasional call or delay it.

 ### (Optional) Set up email notifications

 You can optionally use SendMail to send email notifications and summaries of your server and bot's activity.
 SendMail was chosen because it has a good add-on integration with Heroku, and seems respect data protection.